MobileSal: Extremely Efficient RGB-D Salient Object Detection: Experiments

 \subsection{Ablation Study}

-We evaluate each proposed component on the test split of the NJU2K~\cite{ju2014depth} dataset.
+We evaluate each proposed component on the test split of the NJU2K~\cite{ju2014depth} dataset. $F_\beta^{\text{max}}$ and MAE are applied as the primary metrics.
 The results are analyzed below.

 \textbf{Different RGB-D fusions}. \tabref{tab:rgbd-fusion} shows the results for the RGB-D fusion at different stages.
-When trained with the IDR branch, fusing RGB and depth features in the coarsest level results in the best performance (No. 6).
+When trained with the IDR branch, fusing RGB and depth features at the coarsest level results in the best performance (No. 6).
 Fusing RGB and depth features in the last three levels results in the best performance when trained without the IDR branch (No. 11).
 The IDR branch substantially improves the performance in most cases (No. 3 - 6), and only MAE (fusing low-level features) degrades (No. 1, 2).
 This validates the efficacy of the combination of our proposed fusion strategy and the IDR branch.
-We also compare the used fusion strategy with the early fusion strategy in \figref{fig:rgbd-arch} (b), which concatenates input RGB image and depth map at the input stage.
+We also compare the used fusion strategy with the early fusion strategy, which concatenates the input RGB image and depth map at the input stage.
 Although the latter strategy is more efficient, our initial fusion strategy significantly outperforms it (\tabref{tab:single_fusion_comp}).
-To ensure accuracy, we use the fusion strategy in \figref{fig:rgbd-arch} (h).
+Hence, To ensure accuracy and efficiency, we fuse RGB and depth features at the coarsest level.

+\textbf{Saved time for RGB-D fusion.} In \methodname, we conduct RGB and depth information fusion only at the coarsest level.
+Conducting RGB-D feature fusion of all levels will result in 260fps for our method.
+Hence, we will save 42\% ($1-\frac{260}{450}$) time.
+In other words, fusing only the coarsest will speed up our method by 73\% ($\frac{450}{260} - 1$).

 \textbf{Depth restoration quality}.
 We explore the restored depth quality of IDR with the widely-used PSNR and SSIM~\cite{wang2004image} metrics.
-The scale of the restored depth map in IDR is 1/8 of the input depth map.
-For comparison, we evaluate the quality of the nearest and bilinear interpolation of input depth map of 1/8 scale.
-As the IDR branch receives depth features of 1/32 scale, we also report the quality of the bilinear interpolation of depth GT with 1/32 scale.
+The scale of the restored depth map in IDR is 1/16 of the input depth map.
+For comparison, we evaluate the quality of the nearest and bilinear interpolation of the input depth map of 1/8 scale.
+As the IDR branch receives depth features of the 1/32 scale, we also report the quality of the bilinear interpolation of depth GT with the 1/32 scale.
 Results are shown in \tabref{tab:depth_quality}.
-We observe that the restored depth map is more close to the input depth map than the upsampled 1/32 GT.
+We observe that the restored depth map is closer to the input depth map than the upsampled 1/32 GT.
 We also conduct visual comparisons of the above settings in \figref{fig:depth_visual_cmp}.
 One can see that the restored depth maps from IDR keep good restoration quality and are with less noise than the upsampled 1/8 GT.